Mohamed bin Zayed Species project number 220529928

 3 - Find motivated local actors from environmental NGO of Durres and train them to find the species, the layed eggs and to be able to displace individuals/eggs in case of urgency.
 They will have to find and contact the appropriate stakeholders to avoid or mitigate the threats.

-We started field studies mid June 2023 with intensive research during 8 days, to be followed in July by complementary studies on targeted spots.
+We started field studies mid June 2023 with intensive research during 8 days, followed in July by complementary studies on targeted spots.